ratify-project/ratify/docs/reference/crds/policies.md

 apiVersion: config.ratify.deislabs.io/v1alpha1
 kind: Policy
 metadata:
-  name: "configpolicy"
+  name: "ratify-policy"
 spec:
+  type: required.
+Type of the policy.
   parameters: required.
 Parameters specific to this policy
 ```
-There would be exactly one CR existing in the cluster.
-That means if users apply a new CR, the old one would be replaced.
+Ratify would only accept a policy setting `metadata.name` as `ratify-policy` since there is at most one active policy for Ratify to use.
+That means if users apply a new CR with different `metadata.name`, Ratify will not update the existing policy.

-Note: `metadata.name` MUST be `configpolicy` or `regopolicy` per the usage.
+Note: `spec.name` MUST be `configpolicy` or `regopolicy` per the usage.

 ## configpolicy
 Sample spec: